Scholarship Program Guidelines 2017

-Commencement of the Scholarship Program means the date the Scholarship holder commences their Scholarship Program as confirmed by their Host Institution or language training provider for payments that are reliant on the commencement of the Term of the Scholarship.
+Commencement of the Scholarship Program means the date the Scholarship holder commences their Scholarship Program as confirmed by their Host Institution, Host Organisation or language training provider for payments that are reliant on the commencement of the Term of the Scholarship.

 Confidential Information is information which satisfies the four criteria listed at Section 10.3 of these guidelines or is designated by the Australian Government as confidential or that either party knows or ought to know is confidential.
 This does not include information that is otherwise in the public domain.

-Conflict of Interest refers to real, apparent, or potential private or personal associations or interests (financial or non-financial) which improperly influence, or may improperly influence, an Australian University's or applicant's performance of their roles and responsibilities in relation to the New Colombo Plan.
+Conflict of Interest refers to real, apparent, or potential private or personal associations or interests (financial or non-financial) which improperly influence, or may improperly influence, a person's performance of their role and responsibilities in relation to the New Colombo Plan.

 HECS-HELP means the HECS-HELP scheme administered under the Higher Education Support Act 2003 (Cth).
 Further information is available at http://studyassist.gov.au/sites/studyassist/helppayingmyfees/hecs-help/pages/hecs-help-welcome

-Home University means the Australian University in which the applicant or Scholar is enrolled at the time they applied for a Scholarship and that determines whether an applicant's proposed study program overseas is credit-bearing.
+Home Universitymeans the Australian University in which the student is enrolled at the time they applied for a Scholarship, that nominated the student to apply, and will confer the student's degree upon completion.

-Host Organisation means the organisation/s in which the Scholar undertakes their Internship/Mentorship in the Host Location.
+Host Organisation means the organisation in which the Scholar undertakes their Internship/Mentorship in the Host Location.

-Internship means a paid or unpaid professional work experience in which a student has intentional learning goals relevant to their academic qualification and professional development.
-Internships offer students the chance to test their skills in real-life situations, gain an insight into an organisation and career path, and build professional networks.
+Internship means professional work experience in which a student has intentional learning goals relevant to their academic qualification and professional development.
 Internships can include clinical placements or practicums.

-Low Socio-Economic Status (SES) means students who are from a low SES background, as measured by the ABS Socio-Economic Index for Areas (SEIFA) Index of Education and Occupation (IEO) measured at Statistical Area 1 (SA1) level or postcode level.
+Low Socio-Economic Status (SES) means a low scoring area in the Australian Bureau of Statistics Socio-Economic Index for Areas (SEIFA) 2011 Index of Education and Occupation (IEO) measured at Statistical Area 1 (SA1) level or postcode level.
 Further information is available at http://www.abs.gov.au/ausstats/abs@.nsf/DetailsPage/2033.0.55.0012011?OpenDocument

 Personal Information has the same meaning as in thePrivacy Act 1988 (Cth).